-CBT Counselling or Hypnotherapy
+CBT Counselling Psychotherapy or Hypnotherapy

 CBT (Cognitive Behavioural Therapy)

 CBT or Cognitive Behavioural Therapy seeks to help you to manage your problems by looking at the way that you think and behave.
 It tends to focus on your current situation and how you feel about the problems that you have now.
 Again this therapy can be very effective.
 I do find that sometimes clients who visit me after undertaking CBT found that they were unable to let go of some of the issues from the past that still cause problems.
 The NHS website explains that you may have up to 20 sessions of CBT.
 This is far in excess of what most clients could ever consider needing with hypnotherapy.
 Again this is not a reason to discount this option.
 Everyone has different needs.
+I use some CBT techniques in what I do alongside many other techniques and interventions.

 Different people have different needs

 Everyone is different and so for this reason only you can know which is the right way forward for you.
 I hope that by giving you an idea of the different types or therapy and approaches that you can chose that it can help you to see the type of talking therapy that you think is right for you.
 The most important thing to understand is that you do not have to face things alone.
 You can ask for help.
+With the right help you can overcome any problem.